Reward Imputation with Sketching for Contextual Batched Bandits: Reward Imputation for Policy Updating

-As shown in Figure~\ref{fig:PR:LinUCB:full}, in contrast to CBB that ignores the contexts and rewards of the non-executed steps of each action, our reward imputation approach completes the missing values using the imputed contexts and rewards, approximating the full-information CBB setting.
+{\bf Formulation of Reward Imputation.} As shown in Figure~\ref{fig:PR:LinUCB:full}, in contrast to CBB that ignores the contexts and rewards of the non-executed steps of each action, our reward imputation approach completes the missing values using the imputed contexts and rewards, approximating the full-information CBB setting.

 Specifically, at the end of the $(n+1)$-th episode, for each action $A_j \in \mathcal{A}, j \in [M]$, the context vectors and rewards received at the steps where the action $A_j$ is executed are observed, and are stored into a \emph{context matrix} $\bm S_{A_j}^n \in \mathbb{R}^{N_{j}^n \times d}$ and a \emph{reward vector} $\bm R_{A_j}^n \in \mathbb{R}^{N_{j}^n} $, respectively, where $N^{n}_j$ denotes the number of executed steps of $A_j$ in episode $n+1$.
 More importantly, at the steps (in episode $n+1$) where the action $A_j$ is NOT executed, the following imputations need to be performed for action $A_j$: (1)~since the contexts are shared by all the actions, we directly store them into an \emph{imputed context matrix} $\widehat{\bm S}_{A_j}^n \in \mathbb{R}^{\widehat{N}_{j}^n \times d}$, where $\widehat{N}_{j}^n$ denotes the number of non-executed steps of $A_j$ (i.e., $\widehat{N}_{j}^n = B- N_{j}^n$); (2)~since the rewards of $A_j$ are unobserved at the non-executed steps, we estimate them using an \emph{imputed reward vector}: for any $j \in [M]$,